shimaore/astonishing-competition/test/rating.coffee.md

                 local: 'local-'
                 plans: 'plans'
               safely_write: (db,cdr) ->
-                console.log cdr
+                try
                   cdr.should.have.property 'duration', 33
                   if cdr.side is 'client'
                     cdr.should.have.property 'amount', 7
                     cdr.should.have.property 'counters'
                     cdr.counters.PRIVATE_COUNTERS.should.have.property "cat --- #{day}", 33
                     seen++
                   if cdr.side is 'carrier'
                     cdr.should.have.property 'amount', 0.55
                     seen++
+                catch error
+                  done error
                 if seen is 2
                   done()